pagkly/Zed/Investopedia/Investing/Formula/Alpha.md

 While [alpha has been called the “holy grail” of investing](http://www.goodreads.com/book/show/10652792-the-quest-for-alpha), and as such, receives a lot of attention from investors and advisors alike, there are a couple of important considerations that one should take into account when using alpha.

 1. A basic calculation of alpha subtracts the total return of an investment from a comparable benchmark in its asset category.
 This alpha calculation is primarily only used against a comparable asset category benchmark, as noted in the examples above.
 Therefore, it does not measure the outperformance of an equity ETF versus a fixed income benchmark.
 This alpha is also best used when comparing the performance of similar asset investments.
 Thus, the alpha of the equity ETF, DGRW, is not relatively comparable to the alpha of the fixed income ETF, ICVT.
 2. Some references to alpha may refer to a more advanced technique.
-Jensen’s alpha takes into consideration CAPM theory and risk-adjusted measures by utilizing the [risk-free rate](https://www.investopedia.com/terms/r/risk-freerate.asp) and beta.
+Jensen’s alpha takes into consideration [[CAPM]] theory and risk-adjusted measures by utilizing the [risk-free rate](https://www.investopedia.com/terms/r/risk-freerate.asp) and beta.

 When using a generated alpha calculation it is important to understand the calculations involved.
 Alpha can be calculated using various different index benchmarks within an asset class.
 In some cases, there might not be a suitable pre-existing index, in which case advisors may use [algorithms](https://www.investopedia.com/terms/a/algorithm.asp) and other models to simulate an index for comparative alpha calculation purposes.

-Alpha can also refer to the abnormal rate of return on a [security](https://www.investopedia.com/terms/s/security.asp) or portfolio in excess of what would be predicted by an [equilibrium](https://www.investopedia.com/terms/e/equilibrium.asp) model like CAPM.
-In this instance, a CAPM model might aim to estimate returns for investors at various points along an [efficient frontier](https://www.investopedia.com/terms/e/efficientfrontier.asp).
-The CAPM analysis might estimate that a portfolio should earn 10% based on the portfolio’s risk profile.
-If the portfolio actually earns 15%, the portfolio's alpha would be 5.0, or +5% over what was predicted in the CAPM model.
+Alpha can also refer to the abnormal rate of return on a [security](https://www.investopedia.com/terms/s/security.asp) or portfolio in excess of what would be predicted by an [equilibrium](https://www.investopedia.com/terms/e/equilibrium.asp) model like [[CAPM]].
+In this instance, a [[CAPM]] model might aim to estimate returns for investors at various points along an [efficient frontier](https://www.investopedia.com/terms/e/efficientfrontier.asp).
+The [[CAPM]] analysis might estimate that a portfolio should earn 10% based on the portfolio’s risk profile.
+If the portfolio actually earns 15%, the portfolio's alpha would be 5.0, or +5% over what was predicted in the [[CAPM]] model.

 # ==A==lpha